Last Updated on March 7, 2021 by Liza Hawkins

 I can’t eat that because I have a seafood allergy.
 I will die if I try even a bite.

-After about 45 minutes, judge number two arrived in a frenzy, clearly upset about being late and ready to get the show on the road.
+After about forty-five minutes, judge number two arrived in a frenzy, clearly upset about being late and ready to get the show on the road.
 (Me too.)

 After grabbing his materials, the casting producer sent him over to me (thank goodness), where he wasted no time in digging in.
 A slight pause ensued, and then he looked me straight in the eye and said: